OliverAronHolmberg/File-Orginizer/README.md

 - Only files with the specified extensions will be moved.

 - Files with unsupported extensions will be ignored.

-- The script will not overwrite files with the same name in the destination folder; duplicates need to be handled manually.

 - Ensure the destination folders exist before running the script.